Network Identification for Diffusively-Coupled Systems with Minimal Time Complexity: A Network Identification Algorithm For Convergent Networks

-It's clear that Algorithm \ref{alg.General} is an approximate algorithm if the agents and controllers are not LTI, as the quadratic error term will have an effect on the coupling coefficients.
-However, we can still use it to reconstruct the underlying graphs well, as will be shown later by examples.
-We can bound the error of algorithm, and determine its time complexity.
+It is clear that unless all agents and controllers are LTI, Algorithm 1 is an approximation algorithm, as the quadratic error term in \eqref{eq.Nonlinear} affects the output.
+We now bound the error of algorithm and determine its time complexity.